Strike up the Band!

 West Lothian Reminiscence Centre is open 11am-3pm Tuesday, Wednesday, and Friday.

-Find us opposite Iceland, at The Centre, Livingston, EH54 6HR.
+Find us next to Iceland, at The Centre, Livingston, EH54 6HR.